 The private sector is under increasing pressure to address the financial risks of climate change.
 At the same time, opportunities for low-carbon economic growth are becoming more attractive to potential investors, especially in scaling up renewable energy (in particular, solar and wind power), retrofitting coal power plants to burn natural gas, and improving the energy efficiency of buildings and industrial processes.
 Many of these opportunities could provide substantial economic benefits while decreasing greenhouse gas emissions.
 However, the economy-wide emergence of opportunities clouds the challenges faced by individual actors.
 The case of NRG Energy and its attempts to scale up its use of renewable energy illustrates how investors can hold CEOs back even when the economic incentives exist.
+This is something to consider when a company goes about getting a 409a valuation.
 Government policy could help the private sector to invest in low-carbon opportunities without being penalized by stakeholders.

 Balancing Corporate Values with Investor Demands: The Challenges of Industry-Led Scaling of a Low-Carbon Power Supply

 An increasingly popular assertion of the environmental movement today is that companies no longer have to choose between doing what’s good for their business and what’s right for the planet and its people.
 It seems that a confluence of circumstances has led to “sustainability” being promoted as good business sense.
 It isn’t just the campaigners-companies themselves are jumping on board too.
 Indeed, many companies that have overhauled their practices to be more responsible have saved money and improved their performance.
 From Unilever to IKEA, a generation of enlightened CEOs seems to be stepping out of the shadows and asserting that doing well and doing good are not mutually exclusive.